Ronnie Rivers: Los Angeles Rams

 On September 15, 2022, the Los Angeles Rams signed Rivers to their practice squad.
 He was promoted to the active roster on November 26, 2022.
 He appeared in eight games as a rookie, rushing nine times for 21 yards and catching five passes for 29 yards.
 Against the San Francisco 49ers in Week 8, Rivers got his first NFL start, rushing eight times for 21 yards and catching four passes for 15 yards in a 31-14 loss.

 Rivers entered the 2023 season as the Rams third running back.
 He suffered a knee sprain in Week 6 and was placed on injured reserve on October 18, 2023.
 He was activated on December 21 and finished the season with 32 carries for 129 yards and five receptions for 22 yards while appearing in nine total games.

-Rivers again suited up for the Rams during the 2024 season, playing just over 75% of his snaps for the team on special teams.
+Rivers again suited up for the Rams during the 2024 season, playing just over 75 percent of his snaps for the team on special teams while notching four total tackles.
 In Week 18, Rivers got his second career start at running back and rushed for a career-high 13 times for 52 yards in helping the Rams to a 21-20 victory over San Francisco.
 He finished the season with 22 carries for 99 yards rushing and five receptions for 34 receiving yards.

 Rivers agreed to a one-year deal to remain with the Rams on March 16, 2025.
 He was waived on August 26 as part of final roster cuts, but then re-signed the following day to the team's practice squad.
 On October 18, Rivers was elevated from the practice squad to the active roster.
 He was active for the Rams' game against Jacksonville in London, where he played on special teams in L.A.'s 35-7 victory over the Jaguars.
 He was signed to the active roster on November 5.
+Rivers played in 11 games during the regular season in which he totaled nine carries for 46 yards and contributed two tackles on special teams.

+On March 25, 2026, Rivers re-signed with the Rams on a one-year contract.
+Rivers played in the Rams' first two regular season games but suffered a calf injury and was placed on injured reserve on September 23, 2026.